Links may lead to content or sites outside of this page.

 He might be attractive, but his actions are not always pretty.
 Let’s just leave it at that.

-I also depict a pair of serial killers, a neo-Nazi, a self-mutilating sociopath, a barrage of hypocrites, sex workers and other socially repellent people in a sympathetic manner, so I often wonder why there’s a lack of curiosity or outrage over that.
+I also depict a pair of serial killers, a neo-Nazi, a self-mutilating sociopath, a barrage of hypocrites, sex workers and other socially offensive people in a sympathetic manner, so I often wonder why there’s a lack of curiosity or outrage over that.

 No. His real name is Lech and he is nicknamed after a forest demon known as a leshy that loves to tickle people to death.